davidelbe/david.elbe.me/_posts/2014-09-26-side-projects.md

 Your employer should thank you for trying out new stuff in your personal projects.
 I have seen far too many live customer projects go wrong because a developer just liked the idea of testing something completely new.
-Sometimes everything works out with that new MongDB-adapter, and sometimes it breaks badly – and you have no experience building real stuff with it.
+Sometimes everything works out with that new MongoDB-adapter, and sometimes it breaks badly – and you have no experience building real stuff with it.
 So try it out in a personal project before you even think about using it at work.